pixelomer/Shijima-Qt/README.md

 Shijima application built with Qt6.
 Supports macOS, Linux and Windows.

-Platform notes:
+## Platform Notes

-- **macOS:** Fully supported.
-- **Linux:** Only Wayland KDE is supported.
-Shijima-Qt runs through XWayland and communicates with KWin to interact with other windows.
+### macOS

+Shijima-Qt needs the Accessibility permission to access the frontmost window.

+### Linux

+Shijima-Qt supports KDE Plasma 6 and GNOME 46 in both Wayland and X11.
+To get the frontmost window, Shijima-Qt automatically installs and enables a shell plugin when started.
+- On KDE, this is transparent to the user.
+- On GNOME, the shell needs to be restarted on the first run.
+This can be done by logging out and logging back in.
+Shijima-Qt will exit with an appropriate error message if this is required.

+### Windows

-- **Windows:** Not actively worked on.
-Known to be laggy.
-Platform-specific code is stubbed. activeIE is not available.
+Shijima-Qt is not optimized for Windows.
+Platform-specific code is stubbed and activeIE is not available.
 Use Shimeji-EE instead.

-## Notes

-Qt6 is a heavy framework.
-It consumes more resources than needed and takes up a lot of disk space.
-If possible, use a version of Shijima built specifically for your platform.